SakuraSkrypt/SkryptOS/README.md

 ### 2️⃣ Install SkryptOS to your System

-### For Beginners
-    First things first lets get rid of a few headaches. almost every system has a bios, dont panic its more scared of you then you are of it. true i 'Could' write an entire signing key for secure boot compatibilty but it is alot of work and theres no real risk in turning it off just dont go plugging in random USBs you find on the street if you have already, you deserve it. many, but not all, bios have a boot device menu, if you know how to use it, use it. but so we are sure that it will work on all systems this is what you should do on even the most stubborn systems
+First things first lets get rid of a few headaches. almost every system has a bios, dont panic its more scared of you then you are of it.

+True i 'could' write an entire signing key for secure boot compatibilty but it is alot of work and theres no real risk in turning it off, just dont go plugging in random USBs you find on the street, if you have already, you deserve it.

+many, but not all, bios have a boot device menu, if you know how to use it, use it.

+To ensure that it will work on all systems this is what you should do on even the most stubborn systems

 - Insert the USB flash drive